ildikoholicza-eng/digital-marketing-analytics.sql/README.md

     1, Review the Architecture Diagrams in the /Documentation folder.
     2, Execute the SQL Scripts to recreate the Medallion environment.
     3, View the PowerPoint Presentation for the summary of the marketing insights and the strategic recommendations.

+    ## About Me

+I am an HND Marketing graduate with a growing focus on marketing data analytics and data-driven decision making.

+During my digital marketing studies, I developed a strong interest in how data can improve marketing performance, optimise campaigns, and reveal customer insights.

+I am currently building practical skills in:

+• Marketing Analytics • Google Analytics 4 (GA4) • SQL for data analysis • Power BI & Power Query • Excel & Google Sheets for marketing reporting • SEO and search performance analysis • PPC and campaign performance tracking

+Alongside my marketing education, I previously ran and managed my own business, where I used booking system analytics, social media insights, and customer behaviour data to improve client retention and revenue.

+This experience taught me how data can drive real business decisions, even in small companies with limited marketing budgets.

+I am now focused on developing my career in marketing analytics, growth marketing, and digital marketing performance analysis.

+Currently learning: • Tableau • Advanced SQL for marketing data • Marketing KPI dashboards

+I’m particularly interested in opportunities where I can contribute to data